snaftaly/FinalProjectC/final_project/README.txt

 		- the SDL image used for the gui buttons and labels - this SDL image is loaded from the GUI's specific bitmap image.
 It contains all the buttons and labels of a specific GUI, and all the widgets images are built from it (taken from the appropriate part of the image).
-			comment: The bitmap images of the menus GUIs all have the same structure and order of widgets images in them, so that we could use general functions for all the menus GUIs to get the images from them.
+			* comment: The bitmap images of the menus GUIs all have the same structure and order of widgets images in them, so that we could use general functions for all the menus GUIs to get the images from them.
+				Additionally, menus that have the same buttons and structure, share their bitmap image.
 		- the SDL image used for the background image (applicable for the menus GUIs).
 		- the buttons array, which holds the buttons widgets of the GUI - for easy access to the buttons properties and updating their state (selected/not selected, enabled/disabled).